 When you buy your health plan, applying for the subsidies will be part of the process.

 Who is it for?

 The subsidies are designed to assist people who don’t have access to affordable health insurance through their workplace but earn too much money to qualify for Medicaid.

-Do I qualify for a government subsidy?
+Do I qualify for government savings?